Simulation-Software-Engineering/Lecture-Material/02_virtualization_and_containers/virtualmachines_containers_exercise.md

 #### 3. Running neofetch and Taking a Screenshot (Docker)

 - Go into your running container.
-- Clear the terminal using `clear` and run neofetch by typing `neofetch` into the terminal and pressing `Enter`.
-It will show information about the Ubuntu version, available memory etc.
+- Clear the terminal using `clear` and run fastfetch/neofetch as before.
-- Take a screenshot and save it as `neofetch-screenshot-docker-USERNAME.png`.
+- Take a screenshot and save it as `screenshot-docker-USERNAME.png`.

 #### 4. Creating a Merge Request (Docker)

-- Open a merge request in the GitHub Repository ["Exercise Containers"](https://gitlab-sim.informatik.uni-stuttgart.de/simulation-software-engineering-wite2425/exercise-containers).
+- Open a merge request in the GitHub Repository ["Exercise Containers"](https://gitlab-sim.informatik.uni-stuttgart.de/simulation-software-engineering-wite2526/exercise-containers).
     - As title choose "[`USERNAME`] Docker Container Recipe".
     - Make sure all files are up to date (`testfile`, `Dockerfile`).
     - Attach the screenshot ("Attach a file") that you made in the previous step.